Signature verification

 Calculating the verification hash for a signature is based on three things, all of which are included in the notification.
 To verify, follow these simple steps:

-1. Extract the User-Agent, X-Volt-Timed and X-Volt-Signed headers and the body of the notification
+headers and the body of the notification - From the

-2. From the User-Agent header, extract the notification version (this is the part after the forward Slash (/) and will be a numeric value.
-For example, if the User-Agent is Volt/2.0, the version is 2.0)
+(this is the part after the forward Slash (/) and will be a numeric value.
+For example, if the User-Agent is Volt/2.0, theversion

 Please ensure you use the body exactly as we send it.
 You shouldn’t expand escaped characters before calculating the signature.

-2. Finally, compare your HMAC signature to the value in the notification’s X-Volt-Signed header
+- Finally, compare your HMAC signature to the value in the notification’s

 Responding to notifications